cyruscse/blips-server/README.md

 Directory Structure & Contents

 Root
-./dbsetup - MySQL DB Schema and Python DB Table Generator scripts, both are needed for initial DB setup
+./dbsetup - MySQL DB Schema and Python DB Table Generator scripts, these are used on server startup by mysql_client
    - table_definitions.sql - Contains MySQL DB Schema
    - build_cities_database.py - Inserts values for City, Province, and Country into DB